kunilovskaya/parcorp/README.md

    - texts    |  170        |  170       |   100       |
    - words    | 9,619,912   |  8,272,870 |  94,066    |

-## The repository includes scripts
-(1) to pre-process the downloaded or pre-existing corpora:
-- make them more comparable and balanced
-- filter noise
-(2) produce corpus stats for structured and cleaned plain text collection (3) parse the raw multi-lingual data structured as a tree of folders (4) to extract text-level frequencies of 45 translationese indicators into a single tsv file with folder-names informed metadata

-NB! most scripts expect to have all inputs (data, imported modules, support lists) in the same folder and need to be started from this folder.

 ### Other available parallel resources that remained outside this project for various reasons
 - EuroParl adapted for translationese studies (no Russian): see [Alina Karakanta's post](https://medium.com/machine-translation-fbk/weve-told-you-before-re-discovering-translationese-in-machine-translation-research-6159ed45c085)